chad-cervantes/cpnt260-a2-Single-Card/README.md

 I added the Google font 'Antonio' in the index.html file; it's in lines 8-10.

 Above & Beyond #1: I used the CSS property 'object-fit: fill' in the .knife-image section in the #style.css file.
 It's in line 45.

+Above & Beyond #2: I used the CSS property 'clip-path: circle(60%)' in the .knife-image section in the #style.css file.
+It's in line 50.